 This program is supported by NSF and Texas State University.

 (Due to NSF rules, only US citizens and permanent residents are eligible for funding assistance.
-International students (self-support) in the USA may apply to the program but will only be accepted in exceptional cases.)
+International students (self-support) in the USA may apply to the program but will only be accepted in exceptional cases.
+If you have any questions, please contact Dr. Yang.)

 Mentors

 Dr. Yong Yang, the Program Director is currently a Professor at the mathematics department of Texas State University.
 He received his PhD in 2009 from University of Florida under Alexandre Turull.
-He has published more than 100 high quality research papers and one book, and his research interests are in finite groups and group representations, combinatorics, and number theory.
+He has published over 110 research papers and one book, and his research interests are in finite groups and group representations, combinatorics, and number theory.

 Dr. Thomas Keller, the Co-Program Director is a Professor of Mathematics at Texas State University and has research interests in finite group theory.
 He has published more than 40 peer-reviewed research articles in prominent math journals.
 He is interested in the orbit structure of finite linear group actions and in conjugacy classes of finite groups.
 He has also done research with undergraduate and graduate students.